efarish/portfolio/fundamentals/multi_gpu/README.md

 ![alt text](https://github.com/efarish/portfolio/blob/main/fundamentals/multi_gpu/assets/img/nvidia_v_gpu.png)

-Training on 1 V00 GPU and 4 GPUs takes
+Interestingly, the training duration is the same when using 1 v100 GPU and 4 GPUs.
+This is probably due to my model not being large enough to evidence the benefit of using multiple GPUs.